-- Some dairy or dairy alternatives (such as soya drinks and yoghurts).
-Choose lower-fat and lower-sugar options.
+- some dairy or dairy alternatives (such as soya drinks and yoghurts); choose lower-fat and lower-sugar options

 This is why energy-dense foods such as whole milk, yoghurt, cheese and oily fish are so important.

-What to watch in your child's diet
+Foods to be careful about including in your child's diet

 Drinks in your child's diet